icpc/ccs-specs/Contest_Control_System_Requirements.md

 A contest control system may be submitted to the Director of Operations for the ICPC World Finals for consideration as a candidate to run the World Finals.
-The items which must be submitted in order to be considered are described under [ Certification Process](#certification-process) in this document.
+The items which must be submitted in order to be considered are described under [Documentation Requirements](#documentation-requirements) in this document.
 Any submitted CCS which meets all of the requirements defined in this document will be certified as being accepted as a candidate to run the World Finals.
 Meeting or failing to meet each requirement will be